DMKEBUSINESSGMBH/typo3-mklib/Documentation/UsersManual/TreeLib/Index.md

-Tree View in the TCA
+Tree View in the TCA (deprecated since TYPO3 7.6 - use core feature for trees instead)
 ====================

 Load the TCA class in ext\_tables.php